sirmarcis/Massively-Parallel-Lyme-Disease-Simulator/README.md

 mpirun -np 4 ./phold --synch=2  (2 = conservative = mpi barrier at lookahead)

+## working on kratos

+Mark as a point of contact for questions, email: plaggm@rpi.edu

+can use clion, with mastiff to connect to kratos

 ## How do we make a 'make' file for our model?